What is a Consumer Profile?

 Collecting consumer profile data can help you identify your ideal audiences.
 Knowing your ideal customer will make your marketing more efficient & targeted.

 What Can You Do with Consumer Profiles?

-Without a good understanding of who your customers are, you are forced to use mass-marketing strategy, sending out non-targeted messages to your entire customer base hoping the message engages at least some of them.
+Without a good understanding of who your customers are, you are forced to use mass-marketing strategy.
+This can lead to sending out non-targeted messages to your entire customer base hoping the message engages at least some of them.